renakdata17/barndoor-python-sdk/README.md

 If port `52765` is blocked (or you prefer another), you can:

-1. **Register the new callback URL** in your Auth0 application, e.g.
+1. **Register the new callback URL** in your Barndoor Agent application, e.g.
    ```
    http://localhost:60000/cb
    ```